Harald-U/knative-handson-workshop/iks/3-DeployKnativeService.md

    ```
    kubectl get pod
    ```
-   If the result is 'No resources found in default namespace.' then execute the `curl` command again, the pod has then been scaled down to zero already.
+   If the result is 'No resources found in default namespace.' then execute the `curl` command again or refresh the browser, the pod has then been scaled down to zero already.
 This happens by default after some 60 seconds.

    Expected output:
    ```
    NAME                                       READY   STATUS    RESTARTS   AGE